AlexAegis/dotfiles/docs/install/arch-pi4.md

 # Setting up a Raspberry Pi 4 v1.4 with 64-bit Arch Linux

+Do not use "Arch ARM", it's not maintained.
+Use Manjaro ARM instead.

 > As of 2022-04-06, the most recent RPi4 8gb model and the most recent 64-bit
 > arch image doesn't work together so a few manual adjustments need to be made